Glossary of Terms

 21 CFR 820

-CFR stands for Code of Federal Regulations.
-Title 21 of CFR covers the broad area of food and drugs, while Part 820 relates to quality systems for medical devices.
-It outlines Current Good Manufacturing Practice (CGMP) regulations that governs the methods used in, and the facilities and controls used for the designing, manufacturing, packaging, labelling, storage, installation, and servicing of all finished devices intended for human use.
+The current 21 CFR 820 outlines Current Good Manufacturing Practice (CGMP) regulations that govern the methods used in, and the facilities and controls used for designing, manufacturing, packaging, labeling, storage, installation, and servicing of all finished devices intended for human use.
 These requirements are meant to ensure that medical devices are safe, effective, and are in compliance with the Federal Food, Drug, and Cosmetic Act.